Flutter Reference

 Flutter also provides a widget for rendering circle shaped avatars:

-Widget can be used to just center things:
+A Center Widget can be used to just center things:

-widget which will draw a simple horizontal line.
-We provide a height
+Flutter provides us with a Divider widget which will draw a simple horizontal line.
+We provide a height for the bounding box and a color for the line.

-A Widget that contains state usually consists of two classes, one for the widget itself that extends StatefilWidget
+A Widget that contains state usually consists of two classes, one for the widget itself that extends StatefilWidget and another for the type of the state itself which extends State<T>.
+This looks something like:

 Updating State

-function and use it to perform state updates.
+To update state in our component we use the inherited setState function and use it to perform state updates.
 This function takes a function as a parameter and we handle state updates in this

-and a function for incrementing it’s state can be defined in our class like so:
+A function with a state property _level and a function for incrementing it’s state can be defined in our class like so:

 The state of the component can be updated independendently of the

-call, but this will not trigger a re-render of the component
+setStatecall, but this will not trigger a re-render of the component

 Card Widget

-We can use the Card
+We can use the Card widget to render a card:

-widget which will ensure that whatever content we have on the screen does not end up under the time area, etc. See the usage below:
+If we are not using a layout that is designed to keep the content in the screen we can use a SafeArea widget which will ensure that whatever content we have on the screen does not end up under the time area, etc. See the usage below:

-which is used so that Widgets can get information about the app state and returns a Widget for the given route
+Routes in flutter make use of a Map and a function that makes use of the current app context which is used so that Widgets can get information about the app state and returns a Widget for the given route

 To configure our application to use some routes we can do the following: